Massively Parallel Algorithms for Small Subgraph Counting: Exact Triangle Counting in Total Space

-\begin{challenge} When counting triangles among different machines, over-counting the triangles might occur if, for example, two different machines count the same triangle.
+\begin{challenge} When counting triangles across different machines, over-counting the triangles might occur, e.g., if two different machines count the same triangle.
 We need some way to deal with duplicate counting of the triangles to obtain the exact count of the triangles. \end{challenge}

 We deal with the above challenges in our procedures below.
 We assume in our algorithm that each vertex can access its neighbors in $O(1)$ rounds of communication; such can be ensured via standard MPC techniques.
 Let $d_Q(v)$ be the degree of $v$ in the subgraph induced by vertex set $Q$, i.e.\ in $G[Q]$.
 Our main algorithm consists of the following $\textsc{Count-Triangles}(G)$ procedure.